 Most accommodations are homestays, offering an opportunity to experience local hospitality.
 These homestays serve delicious homemade Sri Lankan food and can arrange guided rainforest hiking tours upon request.
 The hosts have great knowledge about their forest and can provide valuable insights during your hike.

-We stayed at the Rainforest Mount Lodge and were satisfied with our bungalow.
-It was spacious, tidy, and had a breathtaking view of the surrounding forest and tea plantations.
+We stayed at the Rainforest Mount Lodge and we loved our stay there.
+Our bungalow was spacious, clean, and had a breathtaking views of the surrounding forest and tea plantations.
 A big plus was the delicious homemade food.
+We even wanted to stay there longer but they were fully booked.

-Another alternative could be the Evergreen Villa, the lodge next door.
+Another alternative is the Evergreen Villa, the lodge next door.
 Although we did not stay there, the host invited me to their property and showed me their garden filled with pitcher plants.

 Above listed accommodations are located only a few hundred meters away from the forest entrance.